ibirnam/js_closure_tutorial/closure_tutorial.md

 ## Function Declaration Vs. Expression
 There's also the problem that we've **declared** a large, Spider-Man function. a **Function Declaration** is when we write something in the style of `function () {...}`

-Instead, we need to write a **Function Expression**, which is when when we store a function as a variable such as ` var spiderMan = function() {...};`
+Instead, we need to write a **Function Expression**, which is when we store a function as a variable such as ` var spiderMan = function() {...};`

 The main difference between the two is that **Function Expressions can retain a copy of the local variables/functions from the scope in which they were defined in.**

 By storing the function in a variable, we will be able to create **state** for our character.
-State will allow us to save Spider-Man's data (like his secret identity), and allows us to update data and have those updates persist.
+State will allow us to save Spider-Man's data (like his secret identity) and allows us to update data and have those updates persist.

 Let's store our big function into a `var spiderMan`: